 |

-Law Land Law Land, the son of John Land and Lydia Law was born in Batley England on December, 29, 1858.
-For more information on Law Land and his family in England, go to Lands in England now or at the bottom of the page.
+Law Land (1858-1926) Law Land, the son of John Land and Lydia Law, was born in Batley England on December, 29, 1858.
+Law was the first child of the second marriage of John Land.
+For more information on the family of John Land go to Lands in England now or at the bottom of the page.

 Law Land and Elizabeth Sykes in the 1881 Census in Batley, England Law Land and family at 51 Victoria Street in the township of Batley, Parliamentary District of Dewsbury in St. John's Church, Carlinghow Parish is listed as follows:

-Law, Elizabeth, and Clarence Land — Immigration to Canada I have not found anything on the immigration of Law, Elizabeth and/or Clarence.
+Law, Elizabeth, and Clarence Land — Immigration to Canada I believe that Law, Elizabeth and Clarence immigrated to Canada circa 1882.
+However, I have not found anything on the immigration of Law, Elizabeth and/or Clarence.

 The Children of Law Land and Elizabeth Sykes Law Land and Elizabeth Sykes had: